 Buck Boost Converter Application Notes

-A Buck converter is used to step down voltage of the given input in order to achieve required output.
-Buck converter are mostly used for USB on the go, point of load converters for PCs and laptops, Battery Chargers, Quad Copters, Solar Chargers, power audio amplifier.
+A buck converter is used to step down voltage of the given input in order to achieve required output.
+Buck converters are mostly used for USB on the go, point of load converters for PCs and laptops, Battery Chargers, Quad Copters, Solar Chargers, and power audio amplifiers.
 These converters are designed to have efficiency of 90% or higher, resulting in low power loss.

 Inductors are critical components in buck and boost circuits.
 New developments in winding and core technologies are making it advantageous to specify buck and boost inductors at higher power levels, higher frequencies and higher ripple current.

 When specifying an inductor for buck, the first item to determine is the minimum inductance.
 It is done by taking the inductor ripple current into account, the switch ON/OFF switch times, frequency of operation, voltage drop across the rectification (or rectified) device, and the maximum input voltage.

 MPS Industries designs these inductors with a wide range of core materials and construction methods based on cost, performance, and size considerations.
 Inductors have an inherent DC resistance (DCR) which impacts the performance of the output stage.
 This could also be changed or minimized by winding with different wire types such as magnet wire, litz wire, or Helical edge wound flat wire.